 It is also worthwhile looking at the green tenement house at 3 Wolności Square, on which huge blue jeans hang.
 This unique sculpture by Piotr Wagner is a tribute to the eminent graphic artist and painter, Andrzej Nowacki, who had his studio for fifty years in this tenement house.
 The sculpture is a reference to the artist’s famous series “Jeans Wearers”

 We go further along Gdańska Street northwards, to the intersection of three streets: Gdańska, Śniadeckich and Krasińskiego.
-Here, we see a little bench (designed by Michał Kubiak) of Marian Rejewski – a famous mathematician and cryptologist, who contributed to the breaking of the code of the German cipher machine ”Enigma” during the Second World War.
-From here, we can choose one of the three versions of the further walk around the city centre.
+Here, we see a little bench (designed by Michał Kubiak) of Marian Rejewski (9) – a famous mathematician and cryptologist, who contributed to the breaking of the code of the German cipher machine ”Enigma” during the Second World War.

 Built in 1898, the villa is one of the most beautiful examples of the scenic trend in the architecture of the late 19th century in Bydgoszcz.
 Its interiors feature relics of rich décor: grand woodwork, wood panelling, and a ceiling with gilded ornamentation, made using the papier-mâché technique.
 In the old garden, at the back of the house, is a historical fountain from the late 19th century with a unique, polychromed sculpture of a heron.
 Ernst Heinrich Dietz (1840-1901), city councillor and co-founder of an inland navigation company (later Lloyd of Bydgoszcz), enjoyed this residence for a short time.
 However, it remained in the hands of his inheritors until the outbreak of the Second World War.
 Later, it was used by the PPR Polish Workers’ Party, and since 1951 it has been occupied by the local radio.